somaye-beiranvand/FrontendMentor-profile-card-component-main/README.md

 At first look this project seemed to be easy but positioning the background bubbles responsively turned out to become a real chalenge.

-Thanks to [APG solution on Frontend Mentor](https://www.frontendmentor.io/solutions/card-component-with-3d-animation-t0NqrfqMT#comment-630cd1723fba76c6d9add1d8) that helped me with background bubbles, it was a briliant idea to combine vw & vh to position the background vertically.:boom:

 In this project I read some more in depth about background and learned alot, specially about background position.

-I thought it would be a good idea to change the size of bubbles when the size of viewport changed.
-So I used a variable amount(vmax) and add some fixed amount (px) to it, because I didn't want background to become so small or disapear when the vp is so small.

 I used grid for implementing the card part which was enjoyable and so helpful.
 In the code below you can see the part I used for background positioning.